Workshop: "Mind, Consciousness and Body."

 “How (not) to Find Consciousness in Vegetative State Patient”

-Vegetative State (VS) is a kind of disorders of consciousness.
-VS patients have been considered to not possess any awareness measured on the basis of behavior.
+Vegetative State (VS) is a kind of disorder of consciousness.
+VS patients have been considered to not possess any awareness measured on the basis of behaviour.
 However, there is emerging evidence that some patients still retain awareness.
-Recent neuroimaging studies (For example, Owen et al. 2006, Monti et al. 2009) give patients of disorders of consciousness an instruction to engage in certain mental tasks and their brain reaction is compared with that of normal controls.
-Then comparison between brain activity of the patients and that of the control group is made, and based on that, existence of consciousness in at least some patients are suspected.
+Recent neuroimaging studies (For example, Owen et al. 2006, Monti et al. 2009) give patients with disorders of consciousness an instruction to engage in certain mental tasks and their brain reaction is compared with that of normal controls.
+Then a comparison between the brain activity of the patients and that of the control group is made and based on that, the existence of consciousness in at least some patients is suspected.
 However, how can we conclude consciousness in those patients from brain activity?
-That is the question I am concerned in this presentation.
+That is the question I am concerned about in this presentation.

 14.15-15.00: Josef Parnas (Department of Neurology, Psychiatry and Sensory Sciences, Psychiatric Center Hvidovre/CFS)